 - Tightness in the hamstring muscles, calf muscles and the Achilles tendon.

 Some cases of plantar fasciitis may be linked to underlying diseases that cause arthritis, such as ankylosing spondylitis.

 Diagnosis of plantar fasciitis is based on a medical history, the nature of symptoms, and the presence of localised tenderness in the heel.
-X-rays may be recommended to rule out other causes for the symptoms, such as bone fracture and to check for evidence of heel spurs.
+X-rays or magnetic resonance imaging (MRI) may be recommended to rule out other causes for the symptoms, such as bone fracture and to check for evidence of heel spurs.
 Blood tests may also be recommended.